 We need to start with understanding human behaviour and customer behaviour before we can understand what kind of technology may help us provide value and reduce costs.

-So in this crowded market space, what can we do to come up with a successful app?
-In order to understand this question, at the most basic level, we need to study consumer behaviour, by delving into human behaviour.
-While we answer this question we need to realise that we might be discussing two separate tracks: (1) how to start a digital business, and (2) how to design a digital product.
+What can we do in this crowded market space to come up with an app?
+In order to understand this question, at the most basic level, we need to study consumer behaviour.
+We need to realise in fact, that we might be discussing two separate things at once: (1) how to start a digital business, and (2) how to design a digital product.
 In most cases, the two things overlap because many companies are founded in the perspective on launching a product.
 In this post, we discuss how to start your own digital business and using crowdfunding to test its potential.

-Focusing on the creation of a digital product, we need to consider the following:
+Focusing instead on the creation of a digital product, we need to consider the following:

 1. In order to help our customers, we have to understand their needs.